KonstantinTomashevich/Emergence/Library/Public/ResourceObject/README.md

 can create child classes with unit skins too! `ResourceObject` library automatically unwraps inheritance trees and is capable of providing ready-to-use data in `AssemblyDescriptor`-friendly format, making it cool addition to [Celerity::Assembly](../Celerity/Extension/Assembly/README.md).

-In addition, `ResourceObject` library uses folder system to load packages of objects instead of on-demand loading.
-It allows to load all required objects at once during level loading, but also expects user to know which packages are needed for the selected level.
-Every folder may declare list of dependencies: folders that should be loaded along with this folder, for example folder with common base objects.
-It makes package selection more flexible as user only needs to know which top-level packages game needs, because lower level packages will be loaded automatically as dependencies.
-Also, folder system is used to automatically generate object names from object paths: object path is essentially `{PathToFolder}/{ObjectName}{Suffix}` where object name is allowed to contain `/` symbols too, making use of subdirectories as namespaces possible.